PostHog/posthog.com/contents/docs/self-host/deploy/configuration.md

 ClickHouse is the database that does the bulk of heavy lifting with regards to storing and analyzing the analytics data.

 By default, ClickHouse is installed as a part of the chart, powered by [clickhouse-operator](https://github.com/Altinity/clickhouse-operator/).
-As such it's important to set the database size to be enough to store the raw data via `clickhouseOperator.size` value.
+As such it's important to set the database size to be enough to store the raw data via `clickhouse.persistence.size` value.

-To use an external `ClickHouse` cluster, set `clickhouseOperator.enabled` to `false` and set `clickhouse.host`, `clickhouse.database`, `clickhouse.user` and `clickhouse.password`.
+To use an external `ClickHouse` cluster, set `clickhouse.enabled` to `false` and set `clickhouse.host`, `clickhouse.database`, `clickhouse.user` and `clickhouse.password`.

 _See [ALL_VALUES.md](https://github.com/PostHog/charts-clickhouse/blob/main/charts/posthog/ALL_VALUES.md) for full configuration options._